reactjs/rfcs/text/0000-static-lifecycle-methods.md

 ### `static deriveStateFromProps(props: Props, state: State, prevProps: Props): PartialState | null`

 This method is invoked before a mounted component receives new props.
 Return an object to update state in response to prop changes.
+Return null to indicate no change to state.

 Note that React may call this method even if the props have not changed.
 I calculating derived data is expensive, compare new and previous prop values to conditionally handle changes.